Haunton lies on the River Mease, about seven miles north of Tamworth, one and a half miles east of Harlaston and one mile west of Clifton Campville.

 There is a Church in the village, a Church Hall, a letter box, a telephone box with no phone, two bus shelters but no bus service, an old peoples care home and no pub.

-However, Haunton Village did win the 2018 Best Kept Village competition and TROPHY for the Lichfield and Cannock Area.
+However, Haunton Village won the 2018 Best Kept Village competition and TROPHY for the Lichfield and Cannock Area and so is a lovely place to live.